cswenyuanxiao/gpu-market-mvp/README.md

 If Docker is not installed, either install Docker Desktop for macOS, or use the Local Quick Start below.

+See also: `STARTUP.md` for a one-page start guide (Compose, local dev, Render).

 ## Quick Start (Local)

 Backend: